 The Hamilton Beach 8-Cup 70740 food processor packs a powerful punch, whipping through food preparation tasks quickly.
+For a compact model, it's one of the best food processors we reviewed.
 It performed especially well in our cookie dough tests – we mixed softened butter, an egg and dry ingredients, and the Hamilton Beach thoroughly blended them together, producing dough with an excellent texture in less than a minute.
 We also had good luck slicing potatoes.
 We ended up with uniform pieces that could cook nicely or bake well in any recipe.

 We tried to puree cauliflower with a bit of water and got uneven results there.
 The same happened in our efforts to chop almonds.